-Effective self-advocacy skills have been shown to positively influence lifetime outcomes of deaf individuals.
-Prior research suggests that many deaf individuals may be underprepared to effectively self-advocate in postsecondary settings due to a lack of effective training and opportunities.
-Vocational rehabilitation (VR) counselors who work with and serve deaf clients are in a unique position to support deaf clients' self-advocacy skill building, especially during the transition into the workforce and other postsecondary settings.
+Effective self-advocacy skills have been shown to positively influence lifetime outcomes of deaf people.
+Prior research suggests that many deaf people may be underprepared to effectively self-advocate in postsecondary settings due to a lack of effective training and opportunities.
+Vocational rehabilitation (VR) counselors who work with and serve deaf clients are in a unique position to support deaf clients’ self-advocacy skill building, especially during the transition into the workforce and other postsecondary settings.
 The purpose of this study was to explore how VR counselors promote the self-advocacy knowledge and skills of their deaf consumers within postsecondary employment and educational contexts.
 Implications for practice and future directions for research are discussed.